jkibe/recipes/content/recipes/cauliflower-miznon/index.md

 I take inspiration here from the people at Café Miznon, now with locations all over the world.
 Though I learned about it [via Le Fooding](https://lefooding.com/en/recipes-video-toquera/toquera-295-an-affair-with-un-chou-fleur), and their old Toquéra series.

 The original recipe suggests boiling the whole head of cauliflower in salty boiling water.
 Admittedly this has the advantage of doing a really good job of seasoning the cauliflower.
 But it also has some disadvantages.
-You need a huge pot and a lot of water.
+Or perhaps one very big disadvantage singular.
+Namely: you need a huge pot of boiling water.
+One big enough to accommodate a whole cauliflower with some headroom.
 This is both cumbersome and very resource-hungry.
 Keeping all that water at a boil uses a ton of energy.

 At some stage, I realized there's a simple workaround.
 Water in the form of steam can get a lot hotter than water in its liquid state, and keeping a relatively small amount of steam going is both less cumbersome and a lot more energy efficient.
 It does mean being a little more generous with the salt for good seasoning.